khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 >
 > Please also note that the Bedrock Edition in the next purchase link only contains the version that runs on Windows.
 > The Bedrock Edition on other platforms, such as on smartphones, need to be purchased separately in the mobile application store.
->
-> Time to back to the purchase.

-By the way, if you've got a redeem code of this game, [here is the redeem page](https://www.minecraft.net/en-us/redeem), no need to buy the game.
+If you've got a redeem code of this game, [here is the redeem page](https://www.minecraft.net/en-us/redeem), no need to buy the game.
 Or if you're Xbox Game Pass member, you can also [get the Minecraft for free](https://help.minecraft.net/hc/en-us/articles/4412266114573-Minecraft-Java-Bedrock-Edition-for-PC-is-on-Xbox-Game-Pass-).

 There are currently two purchasable versions of Minecraft, [the Deluxe Collection](https://www.minecraft.net/en-us/store/minecraft-deluxe-collection-pc) and [the bare game](https://www.minecraft.net/store/minecraft-java-bedrock-edition-pc).
-I can't stop you from buying the Deluxe Collection, but I want to remind you that things that the Deluxe Collection has more than the bare game are just virtual currency and items only in the Bedrock Edition, that we can't use and don't care.
+I want to remind you that things that the Deluxe Collection has more than the bare game are just virtual currency and items only in the Bedrock Edition, that we can't use and don't care.

 The links will jump to the pages that correspond to the language of your browser, and there is a `CHECKOUT` button.
 Click it, the website will be redirected, then it require you to sign in before the purchase with a...
 Microsoft account, well, makes sense.